AbigailMcbride8683524/mils/README.md

 Refactored code for better maintainability - v10.9.4 Updated README with new instructions - update 30
 Fixed code formatting issues - build 747
+Added new feature for better user experience - 176